 A marriage license is issued by the Recorder of Deeds in each Missouri county and is valid only in Missouri.
-A man and woman applying for a marriage license do not need to be Missouri residents.
+Marriage license applicants are not required to be be Missouri residents.

 Both must appear in person before the recorder of deeds or a deputy recorder and present valid identification containing date of birth, along with a Social Security card, to apply for a marriage license.